valentina98/DL2_InstanceDiffusion/blogpost.md

 **UniFusion Block**: This block integrates various instance-level conditions into the same feature space, efficiently incorporating instance-level locations and text prompts into the visual tokens from the base diffusion model.
 Unlike previous methods, this approach does not require separate architectures or complex preprocessing steps for different types of inputs.
-The UniFusion block is responsible for this integration process and placed between the self-attention and cross-attention layers of the base model.
+The UniFusion block is responsible for this integration process and is placed between the self-attention and cross-attention layers of the base model.
 During location parameterization, numerous location formats are transformed into 2D points on which the Instance Tokenizer applies a Fourier mapping.
 The text prompt is encoded using a CLIP text encoder and these embeddings (location and text) are then turned to a single token embedding for each instance through an MLP.
+Another important part plays the instance masked attention preventing information leakage across instances.